 Have you ever benchmarked a server in the lab and then deployed it for real traffic, only to find that it can’t achieve anything close to the benchmark performance?
-CPU utilization is low and there are plenty of free resources, but clients complain of slow response times and you can’t figure out how to get better utilization from the server?
+CPU utilization is low and there are plenty of free resources, yet clients complain of slow response times, and you can’t figure out how to get better utilization from the server.

-What you’re observing is one effect of “HTTP Heavy Lifting”.
-In this blog post, we’ll investigate how HTTP operates and how common HTTP servers process HTTP transactions.
-We’ll look at some of the performance problems that can occur, and see how NGINX’s event‑driven model makes it a very effective accelerating proxy for these HTTP servers.
+What you’re observing is one effect of what we can call “HTTP heavy lifting”.
+In this blog post, we investigate how HTTP operates and how common HTTP servers process HTTP transactions.
+We look at some of the performance problems that can occur, and see how NGINX’s event‑driven model makes it a very effective accelerating proxy for these HTTP servers.
 With NGINX, you can transform your real‑world performance so it’s back to the level of your local benchmarks.

 An Introduction to HTTP and Keepalive Connections